saiboub80/Magic-Ball-game/README.md

 ### MVP Criteria

-- Your game must be winnable and clearly shows there’s a winner. yes the winner will be the first to collect 100 point.
+- Your game must be winnable and clearly shows there’s a winner. yes the winner will be the first to collect 30 point.
 - You must provide clear, easily accessible instructions on how to play the game.
-Each player can touch the roll
+Each player can click the roll
 - Another thing my game must do to meet my minimum standard.
 - One more thing.
 - Etc.